Policy and Procedure Name:

 Decision for Scheduled Loss Compensation

-staff is required to staff all scheduled loss compensation
+staff must staff all scheduled loss compensation requests with a

-requests with a supervisor and BWC attorney prior to publication of the order
+supervisor and BWC attorney prior to publication of the order addressing the

-addressing the award.
-Claims services staff must enter a required claim note
+award.
+Claims Services staff must enter a required claim note with the specific

-staff shall use the date of injury, not the date of amputation or actual loss
+staff shall use the DOI, not the date of amputation or actual loss of use, when

 staff shall use the following dates to begin the scheduled loss compensation